 - Maxwell and Boltzmann Distribution of Energy and Velocity

 What is Kinetic Theory of Gases?

 Kinetic theory of gases is a theoretical model that describes the molecular composition of the gas in terms of a large number of submicroscopic particles which include atoms and molecules.
 Further, the theory explains that gas pressure arises due to particles colliding with each other and the walls of the container.
-Kinetic theory of gases also defines properties such as temperature, viscosity, and thermal conductivity and all these properties are related to the microscopic phenomenon.
+Kinetic theory of gases also defines properties such as temperature, volume, pressure s well as transport properties such as viscosity and thermal conductivity as well as mass diffusivity.
+It basically explains all the properties that are related to the microscopic phenomenon.